 In her startling debut novel, Jimin Han captures several genres at once—a terrifying thriller, a coming-of-age story of first love, a historical novel of 1980s Korea and Korean Americans, and a work of literature with an interesting structure and use of point-of-view that only ramps up the tension.
 I am reluctant to talk about the actual story so as not to ruin its surprising drama, though it has been often reviewed, but do want to say it’s a writer’s book and a compelling read as well.
 Who said fine writing couldn’t take one’s breath away with suspense and action?

-The Surrendered by Chang-rae Lee
+A Gesture Life by Chang-rae Lee

 Rich language describes a Korean-Japanese-American former WWII medic living quietly in Connecticut in a small provincial town.

 Quiet Odyssey: A Pioneer Korean Woman in America, by Mary Paik Lee

 Born in 1900, Lee’s aristocratic Christian family fled Korea in 1905, fearful of the plight of their famiy with Japan’s growing political influence and imminent colonial takeover.